David Elliott (palaeontologist): Australian Age of Dinosaurs

 The Australian Age of Dinosaurs Museum of Natural History was founded by David and Judy Elliott, who continue to expand its operations to attract more visitors to regional Australia.
-The Museum is located 24 kilometers southeast of Winton, and about 660 km southwest of Townsville, on Australia's first International Dark-Sky Sanctuary.
+The Museum is located 24 kilometres southeast of Winton, and about 660 km southwest of Townsville, on Australia's first International Dark-Sky Sanctuary.
 It has been built in stages and has won several awards.
 The Museum features Australia's most productive Fossil Preparation Laboratory, the Reception Centre and Collection Room, Dinosaur Canyon (featuring life-sized bronze dinosaur dioramas), the March of the Titanosaurs exhibition and the Gondwana Stars Observatory.